SonderAu/argus-telemetry/README.md

 ## 🔐 Security & Privacy

-- **Anonymized Telemetry**:
+- **Minimal Identifiers:**:
-  - No hostnames, usernames, or PII are sent—only performance metrics
+  - Hostnames (Environment.MachineName) are included for correlation but can be hashed or anonymized if needed
 - **Encrypted Transmission**:
   - Loki and PushGateway endpoints are accessed via HTTPS
 - **Transient Local Storage**:
-  - All on-disk logs are cleared after upload
+  - Snapshots flushed to disk are securely deleted after upload
+- **No Usernames or PII**:
+  - The telemetry contains no user accounts, file paths, or identifiable data beyond hostname

 ---